EwanColquhoun/wawaswoods/TESTING.md

 | Images | pass    | pass      | pass     | pass | pass            | pass            |
 | Links  | pass    | pass      | pass     | pass | pass            | pass            |

-Note: On a display larger than 2000px the contents of the site are restricted in width to 2000px.
-This helps the UI by not spreading the content too wide on the extra wide screens.
+Note: On wide display types the contents of the site are restricted in width to 2000px.
+This helps the UX by not spreading the content too wide on the extra wide screens.

 ## Browser Compatibility

 Wawas Woods site was tested on the following browsers with no visible issues for the user.
 Google Chrome, Microsoft Edge, Safari and Mozilla Firefox.
-Responsiveness was consistent throughout.
+Responsiveness was consistent throughout for a range of device sizes.

 ## Testing User Stories

 * As a user I want to be able to navigate through the whole site smoothly.
-    * Navigation is at the top of every page in the form of the navigation menu.
+    * Navigation is at the top of every page in the form of the **navigation menu**.
     * In the about us section, there is an additional link to the **contact us** page.
     * On every page there is also a **scroll up arrow** to ease the route to the navigation menu.

     <br>
 * As a user I want to understand the purpose of the site upon loading it.
-    * On the landing page, the heading **'Bespoke wooden designs'** combined with the images in the **gallery** should allow the user to interpolate the main purpose of the site.
+    * On the home page, the heading **'Bespoke wooden designs'** combined with the images in the **gallery** should allow the user to interpolate the main purpose of the site.

     <br>
 * As a user I want to easily be able to contact Wawas Woods for more information.